isomerpages/psd-psw/_psw-spark-2024/One Public Service Quiz.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/230705_PSW_Awards.jpg">
 </div>
-<p>Put your knowledge of the Public Service to the test by participating
+<p>Put your knowledge of the Public Service to the test!
+Participate in the
-in the One Public Service Quiz and stand a chance to win attractive prizes!</p>
+One Public Service Quiz and stand a chance to win an attractive prize!</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>1st Place:&nbsp;$50 e-voucher</p>